Serpentcoil Island

 Pillars in rooms can be destroyed by normal attacks, and often have an item, monster, or trap hidden inside.

-Mapping Scroll, Monster-find Bracelet, or Item-find Braceler lets you safely check what they contain.
+Mapping Scroll, Monster-find Bracelet, or Item-find Bracelet lets you safely check what they contain.

 Village that only has a blacksmith in terms of facilities.